geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_07_Lab6_Ex3_Implement_PW_Mgmt.md

 # Module 7 - Lab 6 - Exercise 3 - Implement Password Management

-As Holly Dickson, Adatum’s Enterprise Admin, you have been asked by Adatum’s CTO to deploy Pass-through Authentication (PTA) and Azure AD Smart Lockout as a means of strengthening password management throughout the organization.
+As Holly Spencer, Adatum’s Enterprise Administrator, you have been asked by Adatum’s CTO to deploy Pass-through Authentication (PTA) and Azure AD Smart Lockout as a means of strengthening password management throughout the organization.

 ### Task 1: Deploy Azure AD Pass-Through Authentication